AkshatTh/WanderSafe-SIH-Prototype/README.md

-# WanderSafe - Smart Tourist Safety Monitoring System
+# 🌍WanderSafe - Smart Tourist Safety Monitoring System🌍
 *A Submission for the Smart India Hackathon 2025 by Team MeowMeow*

 ---